UK Defence Journal

+Reporting

-In 2016 the website published photos of all the Royal Navy's Type 45 Destroyer fleet in port at the same time.
-The article, picked up by Sky News, prompted questions about Britain’s naval preparedness.
+In 2016 the website published photos of all the Royal Navy's Type 45 Destroyer fleet in port at the same time which prompted Sky News to investigate Britain’s naval preparedness.

-In 2018 the website broke the news about the sale of HMS Ocean, a British helicopter carrier.

-In May 2021, the website caused a stir on Twitter when it shared an image of French aircraft carrier Charles de Gaulle sailing with HMS Queen Elizabeth and HMS Prince of Wales, showing the former as being several times smaller than the latter two, with many taking it seriously.

-In July 2021, the website broke the news that a user leaked classified documents relating to the Challenger 2 Main Battle Tank in service with the British Army in order to improve the performance of the vehicle in the videogame War Thunder.
+In July 2021, the website reported that a user leaked classified documents relating to the Challenger 2 Main Battle Tank in service with the British Army when challenging the representation of the vehicle in the videogame War Thunder.

 In August 2022, the website was the first to break the news about the breakdown of HMS Prince of Wales, a British aircraft carrier, on the first day of the ship's deployment to the United States.